Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

 When it comes to people's intentions to act, personal motivation and willingness to play a role.
 The reason for contacting a colleague rather than looking the information from available databases was asked in several interviews.
-Most of the time the interviewees saw that asking a colleague is faster and more efficient, but one participant went a bit deeper with the question and thought that plain laziness could be the underlying reason why colleagues get contacted more often than they maybe should.
+Most of the time the interviewees saw that asking a colleague is faster and more efficient, but one participant went a bit deeper with the question and thought that plain \textit{laziness} could be the underlying reason why colleagues get contacted more often than they maybe should.

-\begin{quote}\textit { ``Sometimes it's about people really not knowing where to go and asking sincerely and sometimes people are just lazy and prefer contacting people for direct answers.'' } \end{quote}
+\begin{quote} \textbf{Laziness}: \textit { ``Sometimes it's about people really not knowing where to go and asking sincerely and sometimes people are just lazy and prefer contacting people for direct answers.'' } \end{quote}

 Improving knowledge management and sharing within the organization seemed to be a common view among interviewees, but some concerns were raised when it comes to motivating colleagues to actively participate in the change.
-Some issues were seen in the current way of communicating and willingness to support change and addressing these motivational issues were seen as key objectives.
+Some issues were seen in the current way of communicating and willingness to support change and addressing these \textit{motivational issues} were seen as key objectives.

-\begin{quote}\textit { ``The will of changing things and the will of better communicating, not just through digital platforms, are prerequisites for me in order for the change to work in the future.'' } \end{quote}
+\begin{quote} \textbf{Lack of motivation}: \textit { ``The will of changing things and the will of better communicating, not just through digital platforms, are prerequisites for me in order for the change to work in the future.'' } \end{quote}

-\begin{quote}\textit { ``The question is how we could get the people to support this initiative of having better sharing and having common rules and having common ways of working.'' } \end{quote}
+\begin{quote} \textbf{Lack of motivation}: \textit { ``The question is how we could get the people to support this initiative of having better sharing and having common rules and having common ways of working.'' } \end{quote}

 The case organization has undergone some major changes in the past decade and that still affects the way of working and doing things.
 Some are still finding the older ways of working better whereas others prefer the new ways, which can create arguments and motivational issues between teams and colleagues.
 One participant noted how this is poor from a motivational point of view.